Biology

 They are of economic interest

 Several species of cyanobacteria are of economic and biotechnological interest.
 Some are cultivated for food purposes, for example Arthrospira platensis, Arthrospira maxima and Nostoc sphaericum.
+Additionally, their potential in biotechnological applications, such as biofuel production and wastewater treatment, is being explored to harness their capabilities for sustainable practices.

 They are indicators of contamination

 Many cyanobacteria are indicators of contamination which can become a real problem for their ecosystems.
 When there is eutrophication (excess nutrients such as phosphorus, nitrogen and sulfur in bodies of water) cyanobacteria increase their population uncontrollably in a process known as an algal bloom.
-When these blooms are problematic for their ecosystems, they are known as a harmful algal bloom.
+When these blooms are problematic for their ecosystems, they are known as harmful algal blooms.

 These gigantic colonies clump together in thick, slimy layers on the surface of rivers, lakes, and ponds.
 Although they are known as algal blooms, it is important to remember they are not technically algae.
 These harm many living beings because they prevent sunlight from reaching the bottom of the water and produce toxins that can be deadly even for human beings.